turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-calculated-exception/index.md

 ## Step 7: View query result

-Guardrails inserts a GraphQL query for bucket tags into the **Input** pane, and then runs the query against the selected test resource.
-The result, in the **Output** pane, shows there are no tags on the bucket.
+Guardrails inserts a GraphQL query for storage account tags into the **Input** pane, and then runs the query against the selected test resource.
+The result, in the **Output** pane, shows there are no tags on the storage account.

 <p><img alt="snippet-active" src="/images/docs/guardrails/getting-started/getting-started-azure/create-calculated-exception/snippet-active.png"/></p>